open-telemetry/opentelemetry-specification/specification/requirement-sections.md

 This will recursively look for Markdown files in the `specification` directory.
 For every Markdown file that has at least one requirement section, it will generate a corresponding JSON file with the key, description and BCP 14 keyword or every requirement section.

+Once the JSON files are generated, they can be used by implementations as checklists to write test cases.
+These test cases then are written to implement what is said in the description of each item in the JSON file.
+This set of test cases can be used to measure how compliant with the specification an implementation is.